adpth/COVID-19/README.md

-# No have no rights to sell this project
 # COVID-19
+## you have no rights to sell this project

 You need to have internet access to get the data for the country you want to search.